nightwolfz/mobx-connect/README.md

 ## Configuration

-First we need to wrap our root component (App in this case) around a ContextProvider before rendering.
-You can call this file `ContextProvider.js`
+First create a file called `ContextProvider.js`.

-_If you are using react-router, you might want to use their `createElement` property to wrap routed components with the ContextProvider_
+We need to wrap our root component (`App` in this case) around this `ContextProvider` before rendering.

 ```js
 const React = require('react')